Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/project-moderation.md

 1. Press the **Contact support** button on the pool page or on the project page to find out why the project was rejected.

-2. [Edit](../../../../guide/concepts/edit-project.md) the project according to the rules.
+2. Follow the recommendations of our support and [edit](../../../../guide/concepts/edit-project.md) the project to eliminate violations.

+    Also you can [clone](../../../../guide/concepts/project.md#clone) the project, make changes in it and launch the cloned project to start moderation again.

 3. Ask the support to recheck and accept project.

-{% note info %}

-Tasks are not available to Tolokers during moderation.

-{% endnote %}